 Today the Brotherhood is an independent organisation dedicated to broad service delivery.
-This includes getting people into work, caring for older people, supporting communities, helping families with early childhood programs, and carrying out research and advocacy to improve the wellbeing of our communities.
+This includes getting people into work, caring for older people, supporting communities, helping families with early childhood programs, working with people with disability and carrying out research and advocacy to improve the wellbeing of our communities.